GaladirianCoding/structurecodesolver/README.md

 ## Installation

-structurecodesolver requires go to build the binary.
+structurecodesolver requires Go to build the binary.
-Once you have cloned the repo, and cd'ed into the directory simply run
+Once you have cloned the repo, and navigated into the directory simply run

 ```bash
 go build